Clause 341: Possessing Counterfeit Seal - Punishment and Bail Procedure

 Step 1: Seeking Legal Professional help

-It is essential to seek legal help from an experienced lawyer, who provides complete guidance on the process of bail.
-Because mischief is a bailable offence the accused has to approach the police station where the accused has been arrested.
-Here, the lawyer also helps to prepare the application and representation in front of police during Bail procedure.
+It is essential to seek legal help from an experienced lawyer in Criminal law, who provides complete guidance on the process of bail.
+The lawyer also helps to prepare the application and representation during the court hearing.

 “Litem Legalis” with years of experience can help you to get bail through a hassle-free process.